Proposal details

 Parking

-The residential and commercial parking requirements total 135 spaces.
+The residential and commercial parking bylaw requirements total 137 spaces.
 The proposal includes 160 spaces, with pick up/drop off spaces and accessible spaces.
 Excess parking is proposed to be made available as paid public parking.

 This comprises 4 storeys of parking, one partially underground, with open air parking on the roof at the back of the building (behind the tower).
 This is in the northwestern portion of the lot with residential zoning on three sides.